geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 If I comment out the iOctal and I run this two times, is that gonna cause a problem?

 ##### **B1tg** [[00:39:00](https://www.youtube.com/watch?v=_mJIF112c5k&t=2340)]
 No. If you run the train on a multi-tpu and..
-Then in another terminal, you develop a tiny grad, run some test, it can trigger the bug.
+Then in another terminal, you develop a tinygrad, run some test, it can trigger the bug.

 ##### **Nimlgen** [[00:39:21](https://www.youtube.com/watch?v=_mJIF112c5k&t=2361)]
 It is okay on the..
 Which machine?